mhevery/Largo-docs/Codex/Largo-custom-functions.md

 - `largo_enqueue_js()`: Enqueues JavaScript and CSS assets.
 For more information on enqueueing, see [wp_enqueue_style](http://codex.wordpress.org/Function_Reference/wp_enqueue_style) and [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script).
 Found in `/inc/enqueue.php`.
 - `largo_entry_content( $post )`: Replaces `the_content()` with paginated content if `<!--nextpage-->` is used in the post.
 - `largo_excerpt( $the_post=null, $sentence_count = 5, $use_more = true, $more_link = '', $echo = true, $strip_tags = true, $strip_shortcodes = true )`: Makes a nicer-looking post exceprt, regardless of how excerpts were used in the past.
 Found in `/inc/post-tags.php`.
-- `largo_trim_sentences( $input, $sentences, $echo = false )`: Attempts to trum input at sentence breaks, while escaping titles and other things that normally use periods.
-Found in `/inc/post-tags.php`.

 **F**